Brain states analysis of EEG predicts multiple sclerosis and mirrors disease duration and burden: Introduction

 \section{Introduction}

-Mental illness is an enormous burden for societies world\-wide.\cite{Smith2011,Vigo2016} Above all it is the decay of cognitive functioning, the essence of human reasoning, that turns a mental illness into a devastating, painful and tangible experience for patient and surrounding alike.
+Mental illness is an enormous burden for societies world\-wide \citep{Smith2011,Vigo2016}.
+Above all it is the decay of cognitive functioning, the essence of human reasoning, that turns a mental illness into a devastating and tangible experience for patient and surrounding alike.
 Nonetheless diagnosis and staging of diseases still rely on customary clinical, laboratory and imaging tests by which cognitive integrity is not assessed on biological grounds.
-Electrical scalp recordings exist for a century and were used decades ago as diagnostic evidence in multiple sclerosis although the analytic methods lacked the quantitative aspect for relating brain measures with disease time course or treatment outcome.
-We believe that a modern data-driven functional brain mapping analysis approach using non-invasive EEG data will meaningfully enhance the prognostic power for clinical trials and facilitate the routine assessment of drug efficacy and safety through objective measures for changes in the cognito-electrical substrate.
+Electrical scalp recordings have existed for a century and have been used decades ago as diagnostic evidence in multiple sclerosis, although the analytic methods lacked the quantitative aspect needed to relate brain measures to disease time course or treatment outcome.
+We believe that a modern data-driven functional brain mapping analysis approach using non-invasive EEG data will meaningfully enhance the prognostic power for clinical trials and facilitate the routine assessment of drug efficacy and safety through objective measures for a changing cognito-electrical substrate.

-The central nervous system (CNS) is an electrical organ and invokes with each mental act a plethora of neural activities instantly reflected in the electrical brain space and recorded on the skull surface with electrode arrays.\cite{Buzsaki2005c} Electrical states of brain functioning, coined \emph{cognetoms}, change at any given moment\cite{Koenig1999} and are traced with physiological measures while anatomical brain lesions evolve slower over days or weeks and can be monitored with MRI exams.\cite{Eshaghi2021} The crucial difference is in the immediacy and temporal accuracy of the electrical measures and the dispersed soft demarcation of the electrical phenomena on the skull surface that mirror underlying distributed brain activity.
-These diffuse and perpetually evolving cloud-like arrangements are due to oscillating neural networks and reflect equally housekeeping and cognitive neural processes.\cite{Buzsaki2005c}
+The central nervous system (CNS) is an electrical organ and invokes with each mental act a plethora of neural activities instantly reflected in the electrical brain space and recordable on the skull surface with electrode arrays \citep{Buzsaki2005c}.
+Electrical states of brain functioning, coined \emph{cognetoms}, change at any given moment \citep{Koenig1999,Samdin2017} and are traced with physiological measures while anatomical brain lesions evolve slower over days or weeks and are monitored with MRI exams \citep{Eshaghi2021,Tommasin2021,Lazzarotto2024,Goebl2025}.
+The crucial difference is in the immediacy and temporal accuracy of electrical measures and the dispersed soft demarcation of electrical phenomena on the skull surface that mirror underlying distributed brain activity.
+These diffuse and perpetually evolving cloud-like arrangements are due to oscillating neural networks and reflect equally housekeeping and cognitive neural processes \citep{Buzsaki2005c}.

+MS is a chronic, often relapsing‑remitting, inflammatory disease with multiple foci of demyelination disseminated over space and time throughout the CNS.
+It can lead to impaired cognitive reserves and capacity \citep{Maggi2025,Pauletti2025} disability \citep{CoboCalvo2025} and early death.
+Northern countries show a high frequency for MS, with the highest prevalence in Canada of 0.3\% \citep{Amankwah2017}.